How to Overcome New Security Challenges with Adoption of Cloud

 There are several solutions to this problem:

-• Manage identity and access controls: Identity and access management (IAM) in the cloud can be more difficult than in closed environments.
-Your provider could provide managed services or best practices, but the responsibility to use them consistently and properly falls on your organization.
+- Manage identity and access controls: Identity and access management (IAM) in the cloud can be more difficult than in closed environments.
+Your provider could provide managed services or best practices, but your organization is responsible for using them consistently and properly.

-• Enforce data governance and policies: There should be policies in place for cloud data ownership since that falls on the organization.
+- Enforce data governance and policies: Since cloud data ownership falls on the organization, policies should be in place for cloud data ownership.
 Data should be classified to ensure that cloud security protocols are in place.

-• Implement data-security management tools: Data security management tools are essential to maintaining data security with the increasing cloud adoption and complexity.
+- Implement data security management tools: Data security management tools are essential to maintaining data security with increasing cloud adoption and complexity.
 The complexity only grows as organizations scale, creating more hurdles with visibility.
 A data security management tool provides a streamlined, centralized option to manage data and users effectively.

 Manage the Challenges of Cloud Adoption

-The hybrid cloud or multi-cloud infrastructure has numerous benefits to an organization – often more than either one offers on its own.
+The hybrid cloud or multi-cloud infrastructure offers numerous benefits to an organization—often more than either one offers on its own.
 Scalability, flexibility, and reliance on a cloud provider can be helpful for an organization looking to leverage the cloud for success, but as adoption increases, so do the weaknesses and vulnerabilities.
 These challenges can be addressed with innovative, agile security protocols that help organizations maintain robust security protocols and compliance in their hybrid and multi-cloud environments.

 Leave a Reply